 To find out more about how cruise ship compensation claims work, please read on.
 Alternatively, if you’re ready to begin a claim right away, please call us on 0800 6524 881 today.

 Table of contents

-- Am I Eligible To Make A Cruise Ship Compensation Claim?
+- Am I Eligible To Make A Cruise Ship Injury Claim?

-- Examples Of Negligence On A Cruise Ship That Could Result In A Compensation Claim
+- Examples Of Negligence On A Cruise Ship Causing Injuries Or Illness

-- How Much Compensation For An Accident Or Illness On A Cruise Ship Could I Claim?
+- How Much Compensation For Being Injured On A Cruise Ship Could I Claim?

-- Evidence To Support A Cruis Ship Compensation Claim
+- Evidence To Support A Cruise Ship Compensation Claim

 The main criteria for claiming compensation for an accident or illness on a cruise ship are that:

-- The operator of the cruise ship (or its staff) breached its duty of care toward your safety; and
+- The operator of the cruise ship (or its crew) breached its duty of care toward your safety; and

 - As a result, an incident or accident on the cruise ship occurred; and